Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

-A fully synchronized state with $\theta_1 = \theta_2 = \dots = \theta_N$ is characterized by $r(t)=|Z(t)|=1$, whereas a completely disordered (incoherent) state is characterized by $r(t)\sim \mathcal{O}(1/\sqrt{N})$.
+A fully synchronized state with $\theta_1 = \theta_2 = \dots = \theta_N$ is characterized by $r(t)=|Z(t)|=1$, whereas a completely disordered (incoherent) state is characterized by $r(t) = \mathcal{O}(1/\sqrt{N})$.
 It is well known that for sufficiently large values of the coupling strength $K$ the system becomes fully synchronized, whereas for sufficiently small values of $K$ the oscillators behave independently and form an incoherent state.
 For intermediate values of the coupling strength, partially synchronized states are observed in which $r(t)$ fluctuates around a constant value between $0$ and $1$.
 On a microscopic level the oscillator population splits into two groups: coherent oscillators $\mathcal{C}$, which are phase locked, and rogue oscillators $\mathcal{R}$, which drift with respect to the mean field.

 In the thermodynamic limit of infinitely many oscillators each oscillator interacts with the other oscillators via a constant collective mean.
 This limit is well understood and described by mean-field theory~\cite{SakK1986,OmeW2012,OmeW2013,OttA2008}.
-In particular, the rotation frequency of the coherent oscillators $\Omega_\infty$ and the constant order parameter $r_\infty$ are determined by a self-consistency relation
+In particular, the rotation frequency of the coherent oscillators $\Omega_\infty$ and the constant order parameter $r_\infty$ are determined by a self-consistency relation, first derived in~\cite{SakK1986} and later formulated in a more convenient complex form in~\cite{OmeW2012},

 where